 The font page changes the Font family, style, and font size as per requirements.
 Here, we changed the Font = Sitka Small and Font size to 11

-The layout page provides the shadow effects to the Mekko chart, and apply the custom theme by clicking an Apply Theme button.
+The layout page provides the shadow effects to this, and apply the custom theme by clicking an.
+Apply Theme button.
 From the screenshot below, see that we changed the shadow intensity to Intense, and Border width to 3 (extra thickness to the border).

 Use this Caption page to style the QlikView Mekko Chart Caption.
 Here, one can change the Mekko Chart background, position, color, and so on.
 From the screenshot below, see that we changed the Active Text color and the background.
 Once done, click the Finish button.